To get users up and running on your Databricks on Google Cloud account, you must:

 Additional costs are incurred in your Google Cloud account:

 - Google Cloud charges you an additional per-workspace cost for the GKE cluster that Databricks creates for Databricks infrastructure in your account.
 As of March 30, 2021, the cost for this GKE cluster is approximately $200/month, prorated to the days in the month that the GKE cluster runs.
 Prices can change, so check the latest prices.

 - The GKE cluster cost applies even if Databricks clusters are idle.
-To reduce this idle-time cost, Databricks deletes the GKE cluster in your account if no Databricks Runtime clusters are active for 72 hours.
+To reduce this idle-time cost, Databricks deletes the GKE cluster in your account if no Databricks Runtime clusters are active for five days.
 Other resources, such as VPC and GCS buckets, remain unchanged.
 The next time a Databricks Runtime cluster starts, Databricks recreates the GKE cluster, which adds to the initial Databricks Runtime cluster launch time.
-For an example of how GKE cluster deletion reduces monthly costs, let’s say you used a Databricks Runtime cluster on the first of the month but not again for the rest of the month: your GKE usage would be the three days before the idle timeout takes effect and nothing more, costing approximately $20 for the month.
+For an example of how GKE cluster deletion reduces monthly costs, let’s say you used a Databricks Runtime cluster on the first of the month but not again for the rest of the month: your GKE usage would be the five days before the idle timeout takes effect and nothing more, costing approximately $33 for the month.

 At the top of the page, click Purchase.

 Select a subscription period.

 The default billing account that appears in the picker is based on the project that you selected in the top navigation in the preview page.
 If you have access to multiple projects, the billing account picker will show additional billing account options that you can select.

 Select the checkboxes to confirm consent to billing and the terms of service.

 You will be enrolled initially in Standard Tier.
 To upgrade to the Premium Tier, contact your Databricks representative.